Support with gambling – we’re here to help

 Josh chose a one-month repayment ‘holiday’ on his loan.
 This means that for one month Josh didn’t need to make a loan repayment.
 It gave Josh the chance to seek the support he needed both financially and emotionally.

 Josh also told Osmond that he felt his gambling was out of control and, although he wanted to stop, he felt he was unable to resist.
-Osmond told Josh about various third parties who provide various useful tools and support that could help to get his gambling under control.
+Osmond told Josh about the specialist gambling support who provide various useful tools and support that could help to get his gambling under control.

 Are you in a similar situation to Josh, or do you know someone who is?